caraya/gulp-starter-2021/src/md-content/theme-json-lesson-plan.md

 The block editor gives you a lot of control as to the typographical elements that you can make available on your theme.

-You control the display for t he following typographical items
+You control the display for the following typographical items

 ```json
   "typography": {